-These saffron-seasoned sweet buns are traditionally served the morning of St. Lucia’s Day—which always falls on December 13.
-Find out more about St. Lucia—and the recipe for St. Lucia Buns.
+These saffron-seasoned sweet buns are traditionally served the morning of St. Lucia’s Day, which is celebrated annually on December 13.
+Find out more about St. Lucia and see the recipe for traditional St. Lucia buns.

 Who Was St. Lucia?

 St. Lucia (also called Lucy) was a fourth-century Italian martyr.
 Her name is derived from the Latin lux, meaning “light,” so she has become associated with winter solstice festivals and celebrations of light.

 Before the Gregorian calendar reform in 1752, her feast day occurred on the shortest day of the year (the winter solstice).
-Hence, there is a famous saying,
+Hence, there is a famous saying:

 Lucy light, Lucy light,